ShuoYangRobotics/A1-QP-MPC-Controller/README.md

 ![Hardware A1](doc/hardware_a1.png)

 We install an Intel NUC i7 computer on the A1 robot.
 We assume this computer connects to the robot LAN network already.
-When the robot has power, the onboard computer should has IP 192.168.123.X.
+When the robot has power, the onboard computer should have IP address 192.168.123.X.

 **Again, be very careful about the unitree_legged_sdk version, it must use v3.2 or v3.3.1.** The official repo of Unitree SDK is updated to support Unitree's new robots.
 So A1 users must manually check out v3.3.1 branch: https://github.com/unitreerobotics/unitree_legged_sdk/releases/tag/v3.3.1.
-Our docker should already handled this but just be careful.
+Our docker should already handle this but just be careful.

-Download the Dockerfile in "docker/" on the onboard computer and compile the docker from a directory called "PATH_OF_THIS_REPO_ON_YOUR_HOST_COMPUTER":
+Download the Dockerfile in "docker/" on the onboard computer and compile the docker
 ```shell
 git clone https://github.com/ShuoYangRobotics/A1-QP-MPC-Controller.git
 cd docker/